Asbestosis

 Veterans & Asbestosis Risk

-U.S. veterans who served between the 1930s and 1980s may be at a higher risk of asbestosis than the general public.
+U.S. veterans who served between the 1930s and early 1980s may be at a higher risk of asbestosis than the general public.
 The U.S. military heavily relied on asbestos-based products during this time, so many veterans were exposed to asbestos on a regular basis.

 Did you know?